 The main aim of the curriculum is to provide the students with a good command of the language and academic skills that are necessary for their studies in different departments, and occupational skills that will help them in their future lives.
 In order to realise these aims the department is eager to provide variety of curricular choices and learning and acquisition opportunities.
 In addition, the department provides various other foreign language courses and online courses if requested.
-In this respect curricula for six Basic English courses have been designed to be offered online in the 2019-2020 academic year for the students of the School of Law.
-This is a good example that the DML curriculum is subject to continuous improvement and change in accordance with the academic, social and technological changes and needs.
+The DML curriculum is subject to continuous improvement and change in accordance with the academic, social and technological changes.